-In compliance with provincial, state and federal regulations where Suncor operates, our facilities meet the requirements of regulatory approvals and operate in compliance with the Canadian Council of Ministers of Environment (CCME) Environmental Code of Practice for the Measurement and Control of Fugitive VOC Emissions From Equipment Leaks (Oct 1993).
+- Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) published by the Canadian federal government in 2018, as applicable for leak detection and repair (LDAR).
+Methodologies employed are both optical gas imaging (OGI) camera inspections and US EPA Method 21.
+Leak repair confirmation is done by US EPA Method 21.
+The frequency of inspections is as required by the regulations.
+Our upgraders and refineries meet the requirements of their regulatory approvals and operate in compliance with the Canadian Council of Ministers of Environment (CCME) Environmental Code of Practice for the Measurement and Control of Fugitive VOC Emissions From Equipment Leaks (Oct 1993).

 In addition to complying with existing regulatory requirements, Suncor works with COSIA to develop new methods of detecting fugitive methane emissions.
-These research efforts are followed by regulators in an effort to continuously improve methane emissions technologies, standards, and regulations.
-One recent example of an innovative methane emissions detection technology is a satellite-based methane detection sensor that can quantify methane concentrations directly above industrial facilities at a spatial resolution of approximately 50 m.
+Regulators follow these research efforts to improve methane emissions technologies, standards, and regulations continuously.
+One recent example of an innovative methane emissions detection technology is a satellite-based methane detection sensor that can quantify methane concentrations directly above industrial facilities at a spatial resolution of approximately 50m.